Welcome from the Program Director

 Thank you for your interest in the Wake Forest Rheumatology Fellowship Program!

-We are proud of what you have accomplished in your career up to this point and are excited to potentially be part of your continued medical journey.
-Our goal is to recruit fellows who are excellent clinicians and who have demonstrated a committed to life-long education – both of which are essential to becoming a top-notch rheumatologist.
+We are truly proud of what you have accomplished thus far and are excited about the possibility of being part of the next chapter of your medical journey.
+Our goal is to recruit fellows who are not only outstanding clinicians but who are also deeply committed to lifelong learning—essential qualities for anyone aspiring to become a top-notch rheumatologist.

 Rachel Wolfe.